10 Tips for How to Win Your Fantasy Football League

 9. Don't Just Start a Player Because You Drafted Him Early

 As stated above, there are always players that underachieve. i know: He was so awesome last season and you drafted him with your 2nd overall pick!
 If it is week 7 or 8 and this player is only getting you 4 points every week, it is time to start someone else (if you have better options.)
 He is hurting your team and you can do better.
 This game is about winning as many weeks as you can, not being loyal.

-Having the best collective players at at least 2 positions puts you in a great position to be successful rather than being average or above average at all positions.
+Having the best collective players at 2 or more positions puts you in a great position to be successful rather than being average or above average at all positions.
 This will mean you will likely have to sacrifice being average at other positions.
-Here is my team, for example: I drafted Odell Beckam with my 1st overall pick.
+Here is my team, for example, I drafted Odell Beckam with my 1st overall pick.
 Later, in separate trades, I gave away Jonathan Stewart, Spencer Ware, Ty Montgomery, Stefon Diggs, Isiaah Crowell, and Melvin Gordon for Amari Cooper and Antonio Brown.
 While this made me very vulnerable at running back, it made me elite at the WR position (Brown, Beckham) and at the FLEX position (Cooper.)
 I also drafted Aaron Rodgers, whom I consider elite.
 I pieced together a decent running back corps through the waiver wire: Kenneth Dixon, James Stark, and Robert Kelley to go along with my 3rd round draft pick, Latavius Murray.